trevorr/circe/README.md

 All of Circe's hash algorithms are implemented in optional provider modules:

 * `circe-crc`: Pure Java implementations of any CRC function up to 64 bits, including CRC-32, CRC-32C, and CRC-64.
 CRC-32 can be provided by `java.util.zip.CRC32`, which uses the native implementation in `zlib`.
 * `circe-crc32c-sse42`: Hardware-accelerated CRC-32C using the x86-64 SSE 4.2 `crc32` and (if available) `pclmulqdq` instructions.
 Processes almost 15 GB/s on a desktop Intel Core i7-2600, compared to 1 GB/s with `java.util.zip.CRC32`.
-Currently supports MSVC on Windows and GCC on Linux, with runtime detection of processor support.
+Currently supports MSVC on Windows and GCC on Linux and Mac OS X, with runtime detection of processor support.
 * `circe-digest`: Wrapper around `javax.security.MessageDigest`, providing MD5, SHA-1, SHA-256, SHA-384, and SHA-512.
 * `circe-guava`: Wrapper around `com.google.common.hash.Hashing`, providing [MurmurHash3](https://code.google.com/p/smhasher/wiki/MurmurHash3) and [SipHash-2-4](https://131002.net/siphash/).